Family-friendly East Bay breweries

 Headlands Brewing Company & Beer Garden, Lafayette

-Headlands Brewing Company & Beer Garden in Lafayette is a modern, taproom with an outdoor space that we discovered when they opened during the pandemic.
+Headlands Brewing Company & Beer Garden in the Lafayette location is a modern, taproom with an outdoor space that we discovered when they opened during the pandemic.
 The outdoor space has artificial turf, sun umbrellas, and wooden benches for enjoying a cool drink in the sun.
 It’s not a huge outdoor space, so it can feel a bit crowded during its busy hours, but it’s a great family and pet-friendly choice.
 They offer food and in the warmer months, soft serve and pink lemonade for the kids.

 Location: 3420 Mt.
 Diablo Blvd., Ste A, Lafayette